devconcept/ng-shopping-cart/README.md

 - A default `CartItem` class ready to go, easy to replace.
 - Several built-in `CartService` implementations to persist cart information in different ways.
 - Easily customizable styles with `Sass` variables

+> This library is compatible with Angular version >=5

 # Installation